medienhaus/medienhaus-spaces/README.md

 ### Linting

-We use [`ESLint`](https://github.com/eslint/eslint) and [`Stylelint`](https://github.com/stylelint/stylelint).
+We use [`ESLint`](https://github.com/eslint/eslint).
 The respective configuration files should be detected automatically.
-For `stylelint` it might be important to tell your editor or IDE to not only check `.css` files, but also `.js` files because we're using styled components.